Site-Specific Management Opportunities

 How does it work?

-- Work with a forester to assess the riparian functions provided by your forest stand and discuss management approaches that will meet your personal objectives while maintaining riparian function over time.
+• Work with one of our Regulation Assistance Foresters to assess the riparian functions provided by your forest stand and discuss management approaches that will meet your personal objectives while maintaining riparian function over time.

-- Contact the DNR Small Forest Landowner Office (SFLO) for more general assistance.
-In western Washington, the SFLO’s Technical Assistance Forester can provide site specific assistance on alternate plans, either remotely or in the field.
+• Contact the DNR Small Forest Landowner Office (SFLO) for more general assistance.
+Or go to Small Forest Landowner Regulation Assistance Program to find a Regulation Assistance Forester in your area.
+The SFLO’s Regulation Assistance Foresters can provide site specific assistance on alternate plans, either remotely or in the field.

-- After submittal, DNR will form an interdisciplinary team (state, federal, and tribal resource professionals) that will visit your property to assess the plan.
+• After submittal, DNR Forest Practices will form an interdisciplinary team (state, federal, and tribal resource professionals) that will visit your property to assess the plan.